 This highly specialized field goes beyond adding a few keywords to your website.
 It requires a comprehensive and in-depth understanding of user behavior, search analytics, and the ranking factors used by search engines like Google.

-How Do I Know If I Need SEO?
+How Do I Know if I Need SEO?

-The bottom line is that virtually every businesses benefits from improved search engine visibility.
-In fact, about 90% of web pages generate no traffic at all from Google searches – if you don’t currently do SEO, you can guarantee your website is part of that statistic.
+The bottom line is that virtually every business benefits from improved search engine visibility.
+In fact, about 90% of web pages generate no traffic at all from Google searches — if you don’t currently do SEO, you can guarantee your website is part of that statistic.

 This is a vital statistic because, while your website may get some traffic through social media, word-of-mouth, or pay-per-click ads, organic search drives more traffic to websites than any other digital marketing channel.
 According to recent data, search engine results deliver 68% of trackable website traffic.
+Unclear about what SEO services?
+Click here.

 Part 2: How Can an SEO Agency Help My Business?